jdolny/Docs/docs/tutorials/updates.md

 * If using the LIE as USB a device, you must recreate the LIE.
 If you are PXE booting the LIE, no changes are needed.

+## 1.5.2 Update Additional Steps
+* If you are updating from a version prior to 1.5.0, follow the steps for a 1.5.0 upgrade above
+* If you are updating from 1.5.0, no additional steps are required.